embeddingBits/embeddingbits.github.io/content/posts/ai_browsers/index.md

 LLMs are very prone to unexpected behaviour and will remain the same for at least the next few years, the market hype has led people to avoid researching a particular topic, tool, or software, resulting in major bugs and unexpected behavior being left unfixed.
 This leads to shorter release cycles that create more problems than a well-researched release would.

-I wanted to write about this since I've been noticing a rise in Perplexity ambassadors in my college, and promoting something that exploits people's information isn’t really a good thing to do. :(
+I wanted to write about this since I've been noticing a lot more usage of AI browsers without precautions and side effects :(

 ## Bottom Note